arm/mlia/README.md

 For the _custom target profiles_, the configuration file for a custom target profile is passed as path and needs to conform to the TOML file format.
 Each target in MLIA has a pre-defined set of parameters which need to be present in the config file.
-The built-in target profiles (in `src/mlia/resources/target_profiles`) can be used to understand what parameters apply for each target.
+When using the built-in target profiles, the appropriate toml file is copied to `mlia-output` and can be used to understand what parameters apply for each target.

 *Example:*